-How Long Does It Take To Learn The Banjo?
+How Long Does It Really Take to Learn Banjo?
+(Honest Beginner Guide)

-When someone joins Banjo Adventures—my online clawhammer banjo learning community—I always ask the same thing:
+When someone joins Banjo Adventures for the very first time I always ask the same thing:

 “What are your goals with the banjo?”